365id-AB/idverification-web/README.md

    console.log("Document type: " + documentType + " Country code: " + countryCode);
 },
 ```
 If we are unable to identify the document, no feedback will be sent.
-Instead, a retry will be triggered where the user is asked to scan the document again.
-If the document is not identified after three attempts, feedback will be sent with `DocumentType` set to `Unknown` and `CountryCode` set to `empty`.

 ### Facematch feedback